Americans use cellphones while driving more than other countries

 The CDC said that distracted driving continues to be a danger for all drivers in the U.S. and warned that driving and dialing or texting on a cellphone can cause serious or fatal accidents.
 The CDC said that drivers need to be aware of these dangers and pull over if they need to call or text someone.

-The study shows that Americans are more likely to used their cellphone while driving but who exactly is the most likely to do this behavior while driving?
+The study shows that Americans are more likely to using their cellphone while driving but who exactly is the most likely to do this behavior while driving?
 The CDC said that younger drivers are more likely to use their cellphone while driving compared to middle-aged or elderly drivers.